lobatskiy-repo/lobatskiy-repo/README.md

 ### Hi 👋, I'm Lobatskiy Andrei

 Frontend Engineer | Tech Lead with more than 5 years of experience I have experience with both Front-end and Back-end technologies.
-Most of my time for the last few years has been spent coding and designing various 3D configurators.:mailbox: Reach me out!
+Most of my time for the last few years has been spent coding and designing various 3D configurators.

 :mailbox: Reach me out!